Easter Monday: Austria

+Belarus

+In Belarus, Easter Monday is generally not a public or official holiday, and most schools and businesses are open on this day, but is still celebrated by some people.

 Canada

 Easter Monday (Le Lundi de Pâques) is the Monday immediately following Easter Sunday and is a statutory holiday for federal employees.
 Although not mandatory by federal regulation, some employers also give this day off to employees out of common practice.
 Additionally, this holiday succeeds Good Friday (the Friday preceding Easter), a mandatory holiday for all employees, giving those workers an extra-long weekend in March or April.
 An exception to this rule is in Quebec, where employers must give either Good Friday or Easter Monday off to employees.
 Easter Weekend is the first provincial holiday after New Year's Day in provinces where Family Day, Islander Day, or Louis Riel Day are not observed.